Background Image for Header:

 Dr. Milsmann earned the National Science Foundation’s prestigious CAREER Award for research that could help develop solar energy applications that are more efficient and cheaper to produce.

 He and five WVU graduate students hope to develop new compounds using early transition metals.
-These are more widely available and cost effective than the precious metals typically used in new solar cell technology, which has been held back by these pricy materials.More About Dr. Milsmann's Research
+These are more widely available and cost effective than the precious metals typically used in new solar cell technology.More About Dr. Milsmann's Research

 Using art therapy in the classroom

 In research funded by the prestigious Mary McMullan Grant from the National Art Education Foundation, Dr. Giobbia is using art therapy activities to determine how middle school students react to destroying their own art projects and to study how using art in the classroom can bolster students’ belief in themselves.More About Dr. Giobbia’s Research